Left Continue shopping

 Miramistin has no odor or taste and does not sting when applied.
 It’s safe for children and does not irritate the skin, making it a great option for home and travel alike.

-Iodine for Treating Minor Cuts in Adults and Kids
+Iodine for Support Minor Cuts in Adults and Kids

-Iodine remains a well-known antiseptic for small wounds, abrasions, and insect bites.
+Iodine remains a well-known cleansing for small wounds, abrasions, and insect bites.
 It’s used to disinfect the skin around minor injuries.

 Its main benefits include: